Saturday, January 25, 2025

 Where Koch was wrong:

-Introducing Tuberculin without further scrutiny and giving the manufacturing right to a private company, was his biggest blunder of his distinguished carrier as an investigator.
+Introducing Tuberculin without further scrutiny and giving the manufacturing right to a private company, was the biggest blunder of his distinguished career as an investigator.

 He steadfastly believed that Bovine tuberculosis was not a danger to humans.
-It is an irony that his discovery of bovine tubercular bacillus gave birth to BBC vaccine which stemmed the tide of childhood infection of TB.
+It is a irony that his discovery of bovine tubercular bacillus gave birth to the BBC vaccine which stemmed the tide of childhood infection of TB.

 BCG vaccine:

-In 1893, Dr. Koch divorced his wife and within two month he married an actress.
-The fiasco with Tuberculin diminished him and people also accused him of greed for giving the manufacture right of Tuberculin by a private company for money, while his research was supported by the German government.
-He also accused of making attempts to sale the license to an American company for a large sums of money for manufacturing and marketing.
+In 1893, Dr. Koch divorced his wife and within two months he married an actress.
+The fiasco with Tuberculin diminished him and people also accused him of greed for giving the manufacturing right of Tuberculin to a private company for money, at the same time, his research was supported by the German government.
+He was also accused of making attempts to sell the license to an American company for a large sum of money for manufacturing and marketing.

 A final word:

-Among the giants in the public health and clinical medicine, none stands taller than this trio - Jenner, Pasteur and Koch.
-Koch's talent was multidisciplinary from biochemistry to yet to define the parameters of immunology.
+Among the giants in public health and clinical medicine, none stands taller than this trio - Jenner, Pasteur, and Koch.
+Koch's talent was multidisciplinary from biochemistry to defining the parameters of immunology.
 Koch was an inventor of gadgets as well as a visionary.
 His work on tuberculosis alone will be remembered for centuries to come.

 No comments: